The multi-democratic council

 Reimagining local democracy

 This imagining, from Kerry Ferguson, of what we are calling a multi-democratic council is one of the scenarios that we are exploring as part of the new municipalism pillar of our Post-Covid Councils project looking at the future of local government.
+Listen to the podcast interview with Kerry Ferguson and Cllr Tom Hayes talking about Oxford city council’s Citizens Assembly.

 The Covid-19 pandemic has brought into clear sight key challenges and issues that have been building for decades: structural changes in the economy and precarious work; social deprivation and health inequalities; funding crises in caring services, notably adult social care and childcare; and the loneliness epidemic.
 It has also accelerated trends that were already happening, such as the growing reach of digital technology into many aspects of our lives.